Why Do I Feel Deep Shame?

 chronic stress

-…the child often internalizes these experiences as meaning something is wrong within themselves.
+children often internalize these painful experiences as meaning something is wrong with them.

 Even when the child is not responsible, the nervous system may organize around shame, guilt, or emotional defectiveness.